How to Throw a Football Like Tom Brady

-Watch game film of the New England Patriots -- Tom Brady's professional team as of the end of the 2010 season -- and analyze his decisions.
+Watch old game film of the New England Patriots and new game film of the Tampa Bay Buccaneers -- Tom Brady's professional team as of the end of the 2021 season -- and analyze his decisions.
 Becoming a student of his game will provide you the opportunity to emulate his success.

 Professional quarterback coaches and training would be receptive to you modeling your throwing motion after Brady.